Report a damp or mould issue

 • musty smells that don’t go away

 You’re not expected to fix structural problems with your home.
-But you can take small steps to reduce moisture in the air, which helps prevent mould forming.
+But small steps can reduce moisture in the air which helps prevent mould forming.

 Let fresh air in by